Member Organizations

 The financial reporting framework in Uruguay is established under the Commercial Companies Law No. 16.060 of 1989.
 The law establishes the obligation for companies to keep books of accounts and provides the basic legal framework for accounting.

 The law requires companies to report annually under generally accepted accounting principles set through Presidential Decrees issued by the Permanent Commission of Adequate Accounting Standards (CPNCA).
 The CPNCA was established by Resolution No. 90 of 1991 within the Ministry of Economy and Finance.
-In 2011, the CPNCA adopted International Financial Reporting Standards (IFRS) for listed companies as translated into Spanish and issued by the IASB without modifications.
-Subsequently, in 2014, the Central Bank of Uruguay (BCU) adopted IFRS as translated into Spanish as issued by the IASB for banks, financial institutions, insurance companies, and pension funds.
-Finally, as of 2014, the CPNCA adopted IFRS for Small and Medium-sized Entities as translated into Spanish and as issued by the IASB without modifications for companies that meet the following criteria: (i) do not have public accountability; (ii) annual net operating income does not exceed $UR 200,000; (iii) total indebtedness to entities controlled by the BCU, in any time of year, do not exceed 5% of the Net Asset Value for Financial Accountability; (iv) do not have the participation of the state; and (v) do not control or controlled by entities excluded by the preceding items.
+In 2011, the CPNCA adopted International Financial Reporting Standards (IFRS) for listed companies as issued by the IASB without modifications.
+Subsequently, in 2014, the Central Bank of Uruguay (BCU) adopted IFRS as issued by the IASB for banks, financial institutions, insurance companies, and pension funds.
+Finally, as of 2014, the CPNCA adopted IFRS for Small and Medium-sized Entities without modifications for companies that meet the following criteria: (i) do not have public accountability; (ii) annual net operating income does not exceed $UR 200,000; (iii) total indebtedness to entities controlled by the BCU, in any time of year, do not exceed 5% of the RPBB (Net Asset Value for Financial Accountability); (iv) do not have the participation of the state; and (v) do not control or are not controlled by entities excluded by the preceding items.

 In Uruguay, companies (except for regulated entities described below) are not legally required to have audited financial statements.
-However, entities seeking funding through the financial sector may, in certain circumstances, be required to produce audited financial statements.
+However, companies with debts over 20% of RPBB are required to have audited financial statements.

-In accordance with Law No. 18.401 of 2008, the respective regulators of financial institutions, listed companies, insurance companies, and pension funds were integrated into the unified financial sector regulator, the Superintendence of Financial Services within the BCU.
-The regulated entities must have their financial statements audited by registered auditors, and as mandated by BCU, these auditors must be performed in accordance with ISA.
+In accordance with Law No. 18.401 of 2008, the individual regulators of financial institutions, listed companies, insurance companies, and pension funds were integrated into a unified financial sector regulator, the Superintendence of Financial Services within the BCU.
+The regulated entities must have their financial statements audited by registered auditors, and as mandated by BCU, these audits must be performed in accordance with ISA.
 Furthermore, listed companies are required by law to appoint a síndico.
 The síndico is given wide-ranging oversight functions that overlap with the work of external auditors, including the issuance of an opinion on the financial statements.

 In addition, the Tax Administration (DGI) sets standards for the preparation of financial statements for tax-reporting and fiscal audits.
 For tax purposes, financial statements for large and medium-sized companies (as per classification by the DGI) must be audited by a public accountant in accordance with the BCU-adopted standards.

 In the absence of a professional certification mechanism for auditors, the Central Bank of the Republic (BCU) has established its own auditor's registry through Regulation Nº 2136 of 2013.
-Once auditors register with the BCU, they become subject to the BCU's regulatory procedures such as completing professional experience requirements, undergoing quality control reviews, complying with ethical standards, investigation and disciplinary procedures and applying ISA when conducting audits, among other matters.
+Once auditors register with the BCU, they become subject to the BCU's regulatory procedures such as completing professional experience requirements, undergoing quality assurance reviews, complying with ethical standards, being subject to investigation and disciplinary procedures, and applying ISA when conducting audits, among other matters.

 The Colegio de Contadores, Economistas y Administradores del Uruguay (CCEAU)